 You will have an interview and initial assessment in maths and English and will attend a skills test.
+You will also be required to present a current portfolio of work at your interview.
 Parents and carers are welcome to attend the interview but not the initial assessment.
-If you are successful, you will be allocated a place to study.

-You will be assessed by a range of methods including practical observation, online tests, assignments and preparing a portfolio of evidence.
-Assessments are on-going throughout the year and all practical assessments are carried out on paying clients.
+You will be assessed through a range of methods including practical observation, oral questioning, written tests, assignments and preparing a portfolio of evidence.

-Maths and English will be assessed through a controlled assessment or final exam.
+Maths and English are assessed through a controlled assessment and a GCSE involves a final exam.

 The teaching staff will advise you on the wide range of opportunities available.
-These include progression to the Level 4 programme.
-If taking your knowledge further on a College course, you will continue to develop your skills in maths and English.
+These include progression to a Level 4 programme where you can continue to develop your skills in maths and English.